-DHCF shall initially certify a new agency providing this service for one year.
-Renewal of that certification shall be conducted at least once every three (3) years.
+DHCF will initially certify a provider of this service for one year.
+Renewal of that certification will be conducted at least once every three (3) years.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).